 The situation on Facebook is different: the highest performance is shown by posts published between 3 and 5 p.m., with midnight being the worst time to post.

 Instagram posts published between midnight and 7 a.m. receive least likes and comments.
-Two activity peaks are noticeable: 10 to 11 a.m. and 8 to 9 p.m.
+Two activity peaks on social network are noticeable: 10 to 11 a.m. and 8 to 9 p.m.

 Activity by OK.ru users decreases from 11 p.m. to 7 a.m.